tapscodes/AppDevH/README.md

 8. PainterApp - Painting Canvas Application
 9. PongApp - Pong Recreation Application
 10. MazeApp - Maze Game Application
+11. BowlingApp - Bowling Game Application
 ## Warning
 These projects are publicly visible for future reference.
-This code is 100% mine, feel free to use it.
+This code is 100% mine, so feel free to use it.
 I personally won't come after you for using this, but your boss/administration might, as copying my code would technically be considered plagiarizing in certain cases.